-This local’s spot would fit right in just a couple hours west in Silver Lake, but instead it’s hidden in a Palm Springs strip mall on Indian Canyon Drive.
+The local’s spot of Rooster & The Pig would fit right in just a couple hours west in Silver Lake, but instead it’s hidden in a Palm Springs strip mall on Indian Canyon Drive.
 Inside, creative riffs on Vietnamese classics are served amid blonde tables and a showcase of Sonoran Desert and Asian antiques, as well as newspaper wallpaper.
 Locals swear by the pork belly and trumpet mushroom fried rice and the crispy cod with turmeric and dill.
 Pair it with a craft cocktail.

-Dinner at this classic Palm Springs restaurant is like getting the Sinatra treatment.
-The handsome steakhouse serves hand-cut meats—from juicy petite filet mignon to sophisticated bone-in ribeye—and well-balanced classic cocktails garnished with herbs are served amid plush mint-hued banquettes, wood paneled walls, and modern light fixtures.
+Dinner at classic Palm Springs restaurant Mr. Lyons is like getting the Sinatra treatment.
+The handsome steakhouse serves hand-cut meats—from juicy petite filet mignon to sophisticated bone-in ribeye—and well-balanced classic cocktails garnished with herbs are served amid plush mint-hued banquettes, wood-paneled walls, and modern light fixtures.
 The bar is primed for Manhattan enthusiasts and lounge menu fans.

 Le Vallauris Restaurant

-The Old World French fare served in this Mediterranean-style garden patio is Palm Springs fine dining at its best.
+The Old World French fare served on Le Vallauris‘ Mediterranean-style garden patio is Palm Springs fine dining at its best.
 Dishes like roasted tomato terrine with feta and pickled onion or perfectly-crisped grilled octopus with saffron aioli arrive artfully plated and served in a romantic setting, whether you choose to eat on the ficus-lined patio or in the stately interior with Louis XV-style furniture and Flemish tapestries.
 Have chef envy?
 Join one of their cooking classes.

-This warm, romantically-lit dining room is filled with midcentury bright still-lifes and modern tableware.
+Johannes‘ warm, romantically-lit dining room is filled with mid-century bright still-lifes and modern tableware.
 Hailing from Austria, the chef brings with him flavors of his home country, including a section devoted to inventive spins on the wiener schnitzel.
 Other dishes, like cheese spaetzle made with house-made noodles and gruyère or pretzel with horseradish-crusted pork chop, pair perfectly with the thoughtfully-curated wine list.

-This delightfully kitsch restaurant in downtown Palm Springs serves up an inspired, slightly healthier spin on the traditional greasy spoon hangover brunch (think Brussels sprouts croissant with scrambled eggs and white cheddar).
+The delightfully kitsch Cheeky’s in downtown Palm Springs serves up an inspired, slightly healthier spin on the traditional greasy spoon hangover brunch (think Brussels sprouts croissant with scrambled eggs and white cheddar).
 A devoted following floods their social sunny patio on weekends for fresh-squeezed juices, homemade pastries, and a bacon flight that arrives in flavors like miso, date, and jalapeno.